iarna/iarna-toml/README.md

 published to the npm registry support 0.4.0.
 0.5.0 is mostly backwards compatible with 0.4.0, but if you have need, you can install @iarna/toml@1 to get a version of this module that supports 0.4.0.
-Please see the [CHANGELOG](CHANGELOG.md) for details on exactly whats changed.
+Please see the [CHANGELOG](CHANGELOG.md#2.0.0) for details on exactly whats changed.

 ## TOML we can't do

 * `-nan` is a valid TOML value and is converted into `NaN`.
 There is no way to produce `-nan` when stringifying.
+Stringification will produce positive `nan`.
 * Detecting and erroring on invalid utf8 documents: This is because Node's UTF8 processing converts invalid sequences into the placeholder character and does not have facilities for reporting these as errors instead.
-We _can_ detect the placeholder character, but it's valid to intentionally include it.
+We _can_ detect the placeholder character, but it's valid to intentionally include them in documents, so erroring on them is not great.
 * On versions of Node < 10, very large Integer values will lose precision.
+  On Node >=10, bigints are used.
 * Floating/local dates and times are still represented by JavaScript Date objects, which don't actually support these concepts.
 The objects returned have been modified so that you can determine what kind of thing